telerik-boneyard/kendo-react-dialog/docs/index.md

 **Figure 1.
 A template of the Kendo UI Dialog for React**

-//a screen to be added
+// TODO: add screenshot

-1. Ttitle
+1. Title
 2. Interaction buttons
 3. Content area